notveitoo/Thesis-Capstone-Project/README.md

 ### "face recog.rar" file is the Python Code for Face Recognition
 ### "public_html.zip" file is the Code for web system
 ### "database-to-nodeMCU.ino" file is for the door lock.
 It sends and recieve signals from the PHP-API.
-Note this file is fot http only if your web uses https implement the "webhost with ssl.txt" instead
+Note this file is for http only if your web uses https implement the "webhost with ssl.txt" instead.

 ## 1. Create a database with this name, "iraucv_db"